Mummy Mountain

 Mount Griffith (mouse over for a close-up)

-Mount Charleston is still snowed under (mouse over).
+Mount Charleston is still snowed under (mouse over)

-Coming down the chute
+Starting down the chute

-Dinah passes an unusual tree.
+Dinah passes an unusual bristle cone tree